EvaEB/ParagonAmpseq/readme.md

 *This bioinformatics pipeline is still under active development and is not yet 100% functional.
 Documentation might be incomplete or lacking and the code is not guaranteed to be bug-free*

 # Paragon AmpSeq Pipeline
-This is a snakemake analysis pipeline designed to extract haplotypes and SNPs from multiplexed amplicon sequencing experiments using Paragon's amplicon sequencing kits, but can be used for any amplicon sequencing experiment
+This is a snakemake analysis pipeline designed to extract haplotypes and SNPs from multiplexed amplicon sequencing experiments using Paragon's amplicon sequencing kits, but can be used for any amplicon sequencing experiment. see [pipeline overview](#Pipeline-overview) for an overview of all the steps in the pipeline.

 ## Installation and setup
 This pipeline works in a linux environment only.
 The pipeline needs a conda environemnt running snakemake and HaplotypR installed.
 All other dependencies will be installed automatically when needed.

+{% note %}

+**Warning:** When using this pipeline on Unibas' sciCORE computing cluster, please refer to the internal guide `ParagonAmpseq on SciCORE`

+{% endnote %}

 ### Install conda/mamba
 If you do not yet have conda or mamba installed, install mamba by following the instructions [here](https://github.com/conda-forge/miniforge)